 These attenuator settings are the factory defaults; to equalise the RF output power across the amateur bands, the attenuation factors can be changed.
-Please refer to Annex H for further details.
+Please refer to Annex H for further details of the manual method, or use the Auto-Equalise command.